Jovan-Savic/os1kernel/README.md

 ### Memory Allocation

-The smallest blocklike unit in memory is an object of a structure called MemoryBlock, which stores info about how much of size (size_t, in bytes) does the block use (without structure header), and a pointer to the next available MemoryBlock.
+The smallest blocklike unit in memory is an object of a structure called FreeMem, which stores info about how much of size (size_t, in bytes) does the block use (without structure header), and a pointer to the next available FreeMem.

 Initially, MemoryAllocator allocates the whole memory as one available block.

 MemoryAllocator uses 2 fundamental methods in all the upper layers as well as in the user apps:

 - `void* mem_alloc(size_t sz)` -> returns a pointer to the newly allocated block in memory, or returns nullptr if some error occurred
   - It uses the `FirstFit` algorithm for block choosing.
-More on this algorithm can be read [here](https://www.geeksforgeeks.org/program-first-fit-algorithm-memory-management/)
 - `int mem_free(void* ptr)` -> returns 0 if everything is good, otherwise it returns the corresponding error code
   - It is a must to pass a pointer of a previously allocated block from `mem_alloc` to this function for this function to work properly!
   - `mem_free` appends the block pointed by the passed argument to the `tail` - the last available block tracked in MemoryAllocator.